WEC Energy Group Q2 2025 Earnings Call Transcript

 Scott Lauber

-President, CEO & Director at WEC Energy Group
+President and CEO at WEC Energy Group

-They haven't talked at all about a pause or not a pause.
-I know I know dirt's being moved on all 1,300 and some acres, and I really, you know, pay attention to the forecast that they give us, and I have confidence that they're gonna deliver, and they're do moving dirt to to make it make it happen.
-So I haven't they haven't told us specifically about a pause or unpausing something, but I can tell you that activity is happening on the site.
+I have confidence that they're going to deliver and they're moving dirt to make it happen.
+I haven't, they haven't told us specifically about a pause or unpausing something, but I can tell you that activity is happening on the site.

 Paul Fremont